terencecraig/grll_claude-code-action/README.md

 # Claude Code Action (OAuth Fork)

-**This is a fork of the official Claude Code Action that adds support for OAuth authentication, allowing Claude Max subscribers to use their subscription in GitHub Actions.**

 A general-purpose [Claude Code](https://claude.ai/code) action for GitHub PRs and issues that can answer questions and implement code changes.
-This action listens for a trigger phrase in comments and activates Claude act on the request.
-It supports multiple authentication methods including:
+This action listens for a trigger phrase in comments and activates Claude to act on the request.
+It supports multiple authentication methods including Anthropic direct API, Amazon Bedrock, Google Vertex AI, **and OAuth for Claude Max subscribers**.
-- **OAuth authentication for Claude Max subscribers** (new in this fork)
-- Anthropic direct API
-- Amazon Bedrock
-- Google Vertex AI

 ## Features